YeganaKhalilova/User-registration-login-SpringBoot/README.md

 - Java 8 or higher installed
 - MongoDB installed and running
 - Maven installed (for building the project)
-- Your MongoDB connection details in `application.yml`
+- MongoDB connection details in `application.yml`

 ## Setup